craftercms/docs/source/system-administrators/upgrade/upgrading-to-craftercms-3-0.rst

 #.
 Export the site's Studio config (``cstudio/config/sites/{siteName}``) and the site's content (``wem_projects/{siteName}/{siteName}/work-area``
    from your Crafter 2.5 installation:

-   - If your Crafter 2.5 uses Alfresco as the repository, login to Alfresco Share and download this folders as zips from the ``Repository`` tab, or copy them using WebDav.
+   - If your Crafter 2.5 uses Alfresco as the repository, login to Alfresco Share and download the folders as zips from the ``Repository`` tab, or copy them using WebDav.
    - If your Crafter 2.5 uses the local filesystem as the repository, go to ``CRAFTER_INSTALLATION/data/repo`` and there you'll find the aforementioned folders.